patrickallaert/php-saml/README.md

    Assertion (encrypted or not).
  * `validateTimestamps` - Verifies that the document is still valid according Conditions Element.
- * `getError` - After executing a validation process, if it fails, this method returns the cause
+ * `getErrorException` - After executing a validation process, if it fails, this method returns the exception triggered.
  * `getXMLDocument` - Returns the SAML Response document (If contains an encrypted assertion, decrypts it)

 ##### OneLogin\Saml2\LogoutRequest - `LogoutRequest.php` #####